 Part IIIn this part, you are going to implement the graphical part of the calculator.
 To do this in a platform-independent way, we will use a web browser for the user interface.
 Here are two ways to do this:

-The graphical interface consists of two parts: (1) the drawing area, where the function is going to be drawn, and (2) the text entry field.
+The graphical interface consists of at least two parts: (1) the drawing area, where the function is going to be drawn, and (2) the text entry field.

 The drawing area is a "canvas" element of a certain size (you decide yourself, but let us suppose it has width and height of 300).
 A canvas has a coordinate system that works in pixels.
 Here is how it works: